Microscope slide scanner for pathology

 Use your scan for optimal workflow

 Save the generated scan in the cloud and use it according to your needs.
-You can send the file to PathoPlatform and start working on the sample analysis – measure, annotate, and run the AI algorithm.
+You can send the file to module for pathologists and start working on the sample analysis – measure, annotate, and run the AI algorithm.
 You can also send the file to another expert for a second medical opinion.

 Benefits of using manual microscope slide scanner

-Evidently, every pathology department has slide boxes of noteworthy cases, case studies, and rare cases for training.
-In fact, resourceful institutions can share digital slides to create an unimaginable wealth of study material.
-In other words, it can be instrumental in creating a pool of talented pathologists globally.
+Every pathology department has slide boxes of noteworthy cases, case studies, and rare cases for training.
+Resourceful institutions can share digital slides to create an unimaginable wealth of study material.
+It can be instrumental in creating a pool of talented pathologists globally.

 Great teaching possibilities